OCB7D2D/OcbElectricityOverhaul/README.md

 ### Installation via DMT

-You either need [DMT][1] to build your own custom game dll.
-It is also the most versatile and safe method, since compatibility is easily guaranteed as long as everything compile.
+You will need [DMT][1] to build your own custom game dll.
+It is also the most versatile and safe method, since compatibility is easily guaranteed as long as everything compiles.
 You can also combine other DMT mods (as long as they don't touch the base game power system).

 ### Manual Installation